 Popular Diamond Shapes

 - Cushion: The cushion cut has more of an antique style of cut.
 These types of rings have larger facets to increase the sparkle factor.
-Take a look at the cushion cut diamonds we have to offer at ItsHot.com.
+Take a look at the cushion cut diamond engagement rings we have to offer at ItsHot.com.

 - Pear: Pear cut gives the appearance of a teardrop.
 It actually has characteristics of both the marquise cut and the oval cut.
 Give your eyes a little eye candy by looking at our pear shaped sapphire engagement ring.

 - Oval: The beautiful oval shaped diamond can be thought of as another version of the marquise cut, only with rounded edges.
-Our two-toned gold oval engagement rings are sure to take your breath away.
+Our oval diamond engagement rings are sure to take your breath away.